jonathanung/traffic-yolo-analysis/data_collection_scripts/README.md

-# Scripts
+# Data Collection Scripts

-This directory contains various utility scripts for the traffic light detection project.
+This directory contains various utility scripts for the traffic light classification analyis

+# PLEASE NOTE ALL SCRIPTS SHOULD BE RUN FROM PROJECT ROOT

 ## Data Processing Scripts